A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Introduction

-Third, due to lots of star detectors \cite{Liu2016SSD, Redmon2018YOLOv3, Lin2017Focal} are evaluated on MS COCO, for a dataset containing massive small objects like our UDD, they may not perform as perfect as they do on MS COCO.
-Therefore, to satisfy detecting massive small objects from cloudy underwater pictures and meet the efficiency requirements in robots, we design UnderwaterNet, only containing 1.3M parameters and achieving the best speed / accuracy trade-off on the UDD test set.
-Within it, two lightweight components are designed: a pooling layer called Multi-scale Blursampling (MBP) module and a basic block called Multi-scale Contextual Features Fusion (MFF) block based on the depth-separable inverted bottleneck block \cite{Sandler2018MobileNetV2}.
-Both of them can extract and fuse multi-scale features at the same time thus making UnderwaterNet achieve state-of-the-art detect efficiency, and still stay high accuracy.
+Third, we design AquaNet to meet the requirement of accurately and efficiently detecting mass small objects$ \footnote{The phrase "mass small objects" refers a large number of small objects.}$ from cloudy underwater images.
+Specifically, two lightweight components are proposed: a pooling layer called Multi-scale Blursampling (MBP) module and a basic block called Multi-scale Contextual Features Fusion (MFF) block based on the depth-separable inverted bottleneck block \cite{Sandler2018MobileNetV2}.
+Both of them can extract and fuse multi-scale features at the same time, thus making AquaNet achieve high detection efficiency and promising accuracy.
 Code and datasets will be released on https://github.com/chongweiliu soon.

-In summary, the key contributions of this paper can be summarized as follows. \begin{itemize} \item An underwater open-sea farm object detection dataset (UDD), a large-scale augmented underwater sea farm object detection dataset (AUDD), and Pre-trained dataset are proposed for underwater robot picking. \item By combining conventional and deep learning methods, we propose Poisson GAN to change the number, position, even size of objects in an image for data augmentation of UDD, while existing GANs can barely do. \item We design a lightweight UnderwaterNet with 2 efficient components to meet underwater robot picking requirements without any loss on accuracy. \end{itemize}
+In summary, the contributions of this paper can be listed as follows. \begin{itemize} \item A 4K HD benchmark (UDD) and corresponding comparable results are proposed for further research.
+Via Poisson GAN, a large-scale augmented underwater sea farm object detection dataset (AUDD) and a large-scale pre-training dataset are also proposed for underwater robot grabbing.

+\item By combining conventional and deep learning methods, we propose Poisson GAN to change the number, position, even size of objects in an image for effective underwater image augmentation, while existing GANs can barely do.

+\item A lightweight AquaNet with two efficient modules are designed to meet the efficiency requirements of the underwater robot grabbing without any loss on accuracy. \end{itemize}